 Maginnis Howard’s attorneys handle TCPA claims across the state of North Carolina.
 We offer free consultations to all victims and handle consumer protection cases on a contingency basis.

-To discuss your TCPA claim, contact our firm at 919-526-0450 or by email info@MaginnisHoward.com.
-You may also send any questions or inquiries you have about the Telephone Consumer Protection Act, or any other consumer protections laws, through our contact page.
+To discuss your potential claim, contact our firm at 919-526-0450 or through our contact page.